Lost Wax TechniqueTradition, technique, and dedication in every step of the process.

 The Wax Model

-A hollow wax model is created using the negative mold.
+Using the negative mold, a hollow wax model is created.
 The negative mold is carefully coated with wax to capture all the fine details and texture from the original.
 This wax model is a copy of the original work, with a wall thickness suitable for bronze casting.

-The artist or client will sign and approve the wax model.
+The artist or client signs and approves the wax model.

-Afterwards, the model is prepared for the casting process.
-Sprues and vents are attached to the wax model.
-These ensure that the liquid bronze can flow correctly through the mold later and that air and gases can escape.
-Larger or complex sculptures are prepared in multiple sections.
+Afterward, the model is prepared for the casting process.
+Casting channels and vents are attached to the wax model.
+These ensure that the molten bronze can flow correctly through the casting mold later and that air and gases can escape.
+Larger or complex sculptures are prepared in multiple parts.

 Step 4: